Physical Education (PE)

 Children at Abercromby have the chance to take part in various enrichment activities.
 One of these is Physical Education.
-This takes place on Wednesdays in our large White Room or outside in the garden if the weather is nice, and is led by a PE specialist called Martin.
+This takes place on Wednesdays in our Apple Tree Room or outside in the garden if the weather is nice, and is led by a PE specialist called Martin.

 The children take part in small groups and Martin plans games and activities to develop their coordination, balance and core strength.
 They learn how to jump hurdles and balance on wobble boards.
 They play target games with bean bags and ball games.

 Taking part in physical activities has many benefits including:

 - Learning how their bodies work and how to manage their bodies to move in different ways

 - Making bones grow stronger